 At SuperCarers, we encourage all clients to take care of themselves as much as possible.
 But we also understand that a good night’s sleep may be difficult to get for many reasons, including lack of mobility, anxieties over being left alone and conditions such as dementia.
 This in itself can make remaining independent more difficult, which is where night care can help.

-How night-time care can help
+How night care can help

-During a sleeping night, your SuperCarer will sleep in the home of you or your loved one to ensure safety and security and assistance if required.
-The carer will be expected to get a reasonable night’s sleep but is available to help if needed.
-This option is best for you if you don’t require regular support but feel uncomfortable when left alone throughout the night.
-Having a carer on hand can improve your quality of sleep by alleviating these anxieties and providing intermittent support.
+During a sleeping night, the carer will sleep in your or your loved one’s home to ensure safety and security.
+The carer will typically be able to get a reasonable night’s sleep, but is available to help if needed.
+This option is recommended if ongoing support is not required through the night, but you or your loved one feel uncomfortable when left alone throughout the night.
+Having a carer on hand can improve quality of sleep by alleviating anxieties and providing intermittent support.

-During a working night, your SuperCarer will be on duty in the home of you or your loved one to provide any necessary support throughout the night.
-A night carer can help with toileting, personal care, and monitoring or whatever particular needs you may have.
-This may be the preferred option if you or a loved one wake several times a night needing support.
+A waking night carer can be on duty in your home to provide any necessary support throughout the night.
+A night carer can help with bathroom visits, personal care, monitoring, and any other needs which may arise.
+This may be the preferred option for those who wake several times a night and need support.
 Assistance may be needed as you wake up disorientated, or wake due to pain caused by a medical condition.
-You may also need support if you wake at regular intervals throughout the night to change position due to injury or to take medication.
+Private care may also be needed if you or your loved one wake at regular intervals throughout the night to change position due to injury or to take medication.